 Huawei included a few notable additional features.
 App Twin allows you to run two different accounts from a single app.
 For example, you can run a personal and work version of Facebook or WhatsApp on the same device.
 Use is limited to supported apps, though.
 To minimize the negative effects on sleep caused by blue light from the screen, there’s an eye-comfort mode with a scheduler, and there’s a sound recorder that makes great use of the multiple microphones.

-Although it’s too early to tell, Huawei has used some clever algorithms to stop Android from slowing down over time, meaning the phone should remain the same speed demon it is now, for the length of time you own it.
+Although it’s too early to tell, Huawei has used some clever algorithms to stop Android from slowing down over the length of time you own it.
 Huawei also uses this machine learning system to monitor how you use the phone, and what apps you frequently use, to try and predict what you do on a regular basis.
-Through this understanding, it funnels system resources to those apps and features automatically, in theory making the phone faster in the places you want it.
-It’s difficult to say if this works.
-The phone’s really fast, regardless of how it achieves it.
+With these insights, it funnels system resources to those apps and features automatically, in theory making the phone faster in the places you want it.
+It’s difficult to say if this works, but the phone’s really fast, regardless of how it achieves it.